-We offer a free, impartial and confidential telephone advice service to help with any planning issues, whether about your own home or wider planning issues in your community.
+We offer a free, impartial and confidential Advice Service to help with any planning issues, whether about your own home or wider planning issues in your community.
 We also provide information about the planning system, with specific information sheets about common issues, and details of how to contact the planning authority in your local area.

 The Scottish Government provides funding to support the development and running of the Advice Service.

-Please complete the enquiry form below.
-If it does not show, or if you are accessing this page on a smart phone, click here to access it directly.
-Alternatively, you can contact Deanne on 0300 323 7602; email@example.com.
+Please complete the enquiry form here.
+Alternatively, you can contact us on 0300 323 7602.
 Calls cost no more than a national rate call.

 - Community Groups

 - Tenants’ Associations